 With an outdoor fire, there are usually no walls or ceilings to trap smoke and other emissions.
 However, it’s still important that your fireplace be properly positioned and vented (if necessary) to avoid discomfort or harm.

-- Keep a fire extinguisher outdoors within easy reach of your fireplace.
+- Always keep a fire extinguisher outdoors within easy reach of your fireplace.

 - Do not use your portable fireplace on a lawn or wooden deck, and do not move it when a fire has already been lit.